 3.3.1 Extracted Features

 As extracted features, we chose to use the most popular and easily quantifiable metrics for the play, such as total number of characters in the play, who was present in the scene, total number of lines spoken by each character in each scene.
-Our results will demonstrate that, number of edges in the graph and number of words spoken by the character play a crucial role in detreming the genre.
+Our results will demonstrate that, number of edges in the graph and number of words spoken by the character play a crucial role in determining the genre.

 3.3.2 Network Features

-We compute the network features of a play solely from generated graph.
-One obvious feature is degree count or the number of immediate connected nodes to a particular character.
-Crtitcality, desnity and diameter also play a crucial role in determing the genre.
+We compute the network features of a play solely from the generated graph.
+One obvious feature is degree count, or the number of immediate connected nodes to a particular character.
+Crititcality, desnity and diameter also play a crucial role in determining the genre.